jerry81/GHP/jokes.md

 And again, Johnny jabbed her with the pin.
 This time April jumped up and shouted, "IF YOU STICK THAT F*****G THING IN ME ONE MORE TIME, I'LL BREAK IT IN HALF AND STICK IT UP YOUR ARSE!"
 The Teacher fainted.

+there once was a guy named Dave who dug up a whore from a grave she was moldy and shitty and only had one titty but look at the money he saved